JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7970 days**.

-And here is a just a random fact -  **Early sewing machines were destroyed by mobs or workers who felt their jobs were threatened by automation**.
+And here is a just a random fact -  **The temperature of milk when it leaves the body of a cow is 101 degrees Fahrenheit.
+The milk is then quickly chilled and stored at a temperature of 40 degrees Fahrenheit**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)